MacroAcon/pandacea-protocol/docs/Pandacea Protocol Technical Whitepaper v4.1.md

 #### **4.2.
 Market Stability Mechanisms**

-To prevent a "race to the bottom" in data pricing and quality, the protocol implements two synergistic mechanisms:
+To prevent a "race to the bottom" in data pricing and quality, and to defend against manipulation, the protocol implements several synergistic mechanisms:

 * **Dynamic Minimum Pricing (DMP):** A protocol-enforced floor price for all data leases, calculated by a smart contract based on data type, source reputation, and recent market activity (Time-Weighted Average Price).
 This provides a defensive baseline of compensation for all Earners.
+Simulation has shown the DMP to be highly effective at dampening volatility, though its update frequency may need to be dynamically adjusted during market shocks to prevent lagging behind fair value.
-* **Reputation-Based Royalties (RBR):** The protocol's 30% royalty pool is distributed to Earners based on a weighted contribution score, which is a product of their transaction volume and their on-chain reputation score.
-This creates a powerful meritocratic incentive, rewarding Earners who consistently provide high-quality data with a larger share of the protocol's revenue.
+* **Reputation-Based Royalties (RBR):** The protocol's **20% royalty pool** is distributed to Earners based on a weighted contribution score.
+This score is a product of their transaction volume and their on-chain reputation, with reputation's weight capped at 50% of the formula.
+This creates a powerful meritocratic incentive, rewarding Earners who consistently provide high-quality data.
+* **Reputation Decay:** To prevent reputation scores from growing without bound and to discourage passive holding of high-reputation status, a slow decay rate (0.05% per 10,000 blocks) is applied.
+This encourages continuous, high-quality participation to maintain a high reputation.

 #### **4.3.
 Adversarial AI Defense**